kapilgarg/web-note/README.md

 2. Web service which saves the text and also returns the rendered html page with saved text.

 Once you highlight a text on a web page, it shows a button at the end of the text.
 Once you click it, it saves the selected text to a databse.
-You can also get you saved text/notes by going to the url where this web service is deployed.

 <img src="/images/hl1.JPG" width="100%">

 You can read all the saved notes/highlights from the browser